Hidden column mechanism of the data transmission service

 Migrate data from an Oracle tenant of OceanBase Database to an Oracle database

-• For data migration between MySQL tenants of OceanBase Database, the data transmission service will automatically add hidden columns, hidden column comments, and unique indexes to the CREATE TABLE statement.
+• When you migrate or synchronize data between MySQL tenants of OceanBase Database, the data transmission service will automatically add hidden columns, hidden column comments, and unique indexes to the CREATE TABLE statement if you have selected Yes for Add hidden columns for tables without non-null unique keys in the Advanced Options section on the Migration Options or Synchronization Options page.

 // Create a hidden column and a unique index for a table without a partitioning key column.